madskronborg/saas-toolkit/docs/index.md

 # Introduction

-Saas Toolkit is a collection of reusable logic patterns and utilities for Python projects.
+SaaS Toolkit is a collection of reusable logic patterns and utilities for Python projects.

 It is highly opionated and is focused around the following libraries and frameworks: